 Environmental Impacts.
-On the downside, as our climate continues to heat up and our local ecological systems come under intense pressure, Port Moody will face a rising risk of catastrophic wildfire along the city's wraparound forest-urban interface.
+As our climate continues to heat up and our local ecological systems come under intense pressure, Port Moody will face a rising risk of catastrophic wildfire along the city's wraparound forest-urban interface.
 At the same time, our shoreline areas are predicted to experience moderate or severe coastal flood damage where prevention and mitigation may entail significant capital outlays and a rethink of downtown land-uses.